Various electronic crystal phases in rhombohedral graphene multilayers: electron crystal Phases

-A natural question is whether, near these isospin transitions, translational-symmetry-breaking electronic crystal phases can simultaneously emerge and even become energetically favorable compared with the corresponding isospin polarized Fermi liquids.
-To address this, we map out the phase diagram of RMG, including the isospin transitions, and highlight the parameter regions where electronic crystal phases are the mean-field ground states (Fig.~\ref{fig3}).
-The geometry for these electronic phases is fixed as hexagonal.
-We find that multiple states with distinct occupations among the four spin valley sectors \(\bigl(K,\uparrow\bigr)\), \(\bigl(K,\downarrow\bigr)\), \(\bigl(K',\uparrow\bigr)\), and \(\bigl(K',\downarrow\bigr)\) appear when the electron density is around \(n \approx 3\times10^{12}\,\mathrm{cm^{-2}}\).
-A prominent and robust feature is that electronic crystal phases occur preferentially in the vicinity of the isospin phase transitions, for our tetralayer, pentalayer, and hexalayer results.
-We also find the trend that the electronic state can appear at the higher doping density region when increasing the number of layers.
-Related electronic crystal phases emerging in the half-metal regime have also been discussed recently~\cite{kudo_quantum_2024_prb, uchida_non-abelian_2025}.
-Finally, when only the long-range Coulomb interaction is retained, several competing topological states can be nearly degenerate in this region due to the $\mathrm{SU}(2)_{-}\times \mathrm{SU(2)_{+}}$ symmetry \cite{chatterjee_inter-valley_2022}.
+Another notable feature is the ``refreezing'' that occurs at the first isospin phase transition, near density \(n_3\).
+Across this transition, carriers redistribute among additional flavor sectors.
+As a result, the carrier density within each individual flavor is abruptly reduced, and the corresponding average intraflavor particle spacing \(L_s\) increases.
+For the first isospin transition, this redistribution can drive the effective density in a given flavor back below the melting threshold \(n_2\).
+In our calculations, this typically occurs in the regime \(n_1 \lesssim n_3/2 \lesssim n_2\).
+Consequently, although the total density increases across the isospin transition, the reduced density per flavor favors the reappearance of crystalline order, leading to a refreezing into the AHC state.
+These electron crystal phases emerging in the half-metal regime have also been discussed recently~\cite{kudo_quantum_2024_prb, uchida_non-abelian_2025}.
+In our calculations for the case of two electrons per crystal, when only the long range Coulomb interaction is retained, several competing topological states (spin polarized, valley polarized and spin valley locked) can be nearly degenerate due to the $\mathrm{SU}(2)_{-}\times \mathrm{SU(2)_{+}}$ symmetry \cite{chatterjee_inter-valley_2022}.
 Additional short range interaction (for example, intervalley Hund's coupling) and intrinsic spin orbital coupling \cite{chatterjee_inter-valley_2022, koh_correlated_2024,koh_symmetry-broken_2024,liu_layer-dependent_2025}) can lift this degeneracy and favor either a fully spin polarized state or a spin valley locked state.
 Furthermore, this can also explain the absence of triple quarter metal (TQM) phases in experiments \cite{zhou_half-_2021,Auerbach_isospin_2025}.
-We also note that, in the density window \(n \approx(4\!-\!5)\times10^{12}\,\mathrm{cm^{-2}}\), these electronic crystal states remain higher in energy than the fully symmetric metallic phase (FM) in our calculations.
+We note that, in the density window \(n \approx(4\!-\!5)\times10^{12}\,\mathrm{cm^{-2}}\), these electron crystal states remain higher in energy than the fully symmetric metallic phase (FM) in our calculations.